Hanser Alberto Player Props: White Sox vs. Guardians

 - The Guardians pitching staff ranks 29th in the league with a collective 7.6 strikeouts per nine innings.

-- The Guardians have the eighth-ranked team ERA among all league pitching staffs (3.85).
+- The Guardians have a 3.83 team ERA that ranks ninth among all MLB pitching staffs.

-- Guardians pitchers combine to allow 49 home runs (one per game), the 10th-fewest in the league.
+- Guardians pitchers combine to allow the ninth-fewest home runs in baseball (50 total, one per game).

-- The Guardians are sending Allen (1-1) to the mound to make his sixth start of the season.
-He is 1-1 with a 3.04 ERA and 29 strikeouts through 26 2/3 innings pitched.
+- Quantrill (2-2) takes the mound for the Guardians in his 10th start of the season.
+He's put together a 4.06 ERA in 51 2/3 innings pitched, with 29 strikeouts.

-- In his most recent appearance on Thursday, the left-hander threw 5 2/3 innings against the Chicago White Sox, giving up one earned run while surrendering seven hits.
+- The righty's last appearance came on Friday against the New York Mets, when he went 5 2/3 innings, surrendering three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.